jerdog/droidconde18/PITCHME.md

 - 18 years in Mobile
 - 10 years at XDA-Developers in Community & Developer Relations
 - Community/DevRel Consultant
-&ulend
+@ulend

 +++
 ## More than you probably wanted to know
+@ul[brighten]
 - Wife and 3 kids
-- Used to own a coffee shop <!-- .element: class="fragment" -->
+- Used to own a coffee shop
-- Play guitar and percussion <!-- .element: class="fragment" -->
+- Play guitar and percussion
-- A Whovian <!-- .element: class="fragment" -->
+- A Whovian
-- Unable to do tricks <!-- .element: class="fragment" -->
+- Unable to do tricks
+@ulend
 ---